 We would like to invite you to become a Friend of Phillipskop.
-This new scheme encourages visitors, especially locals, to explore the reserve more frequently and to get a taste of all seasons.
-For an annual conservation fee of just R150 per adult, Friends will be able to gain access to the reserve and hiking trails throughout the year during opening hours (8am-5pm daily).
-This is less than the cost of 4 visits, so even if you plan to visit only once per season, it will save you money.
+This scheme encourages visitors, especially locals, to explore the reserve more frequently and to get a taste of all seasons.
+For an annual conservation fee of just R420 per adult (with discounted rate for couples and families), Friends will be able to gain access to the reserve and hiking trails throughout the year during opening hours (8am-5pm daily).
 As a Friend, you will also be supporting the conservation work of the reserve: maintaining footpaths, clearing the invasive aliens (a never-ending task), and recording, monitoring and protecting the plant and animal life.
 Some of the key conservation findings on the reserve include: the discovery of the rare Montane Marsh Frog, thereby extending its known range; recording the Cape Rock Elephant Shrew in the Klein River Mountains for the first time; and finding an endangered species of Erica.
 Phillipskop is also the home of the important heritage site, Phillipskop Cave, which has the only recorded rock art on the Cape Whale Coast.

 We hope that by becoming a Friend of Phillipskop, you will be able to enjoy more of what Phillipskop has to offer.
 In addition, we will keep you informed of any conservation news, activities or special offers that come up during the year.
-Forms to become a Friend of Phillipskop are obtainable at Reception on your next visit to Phillipskop.
-Alternatively, you can download a form here, make the payment via EFT, and e-mail it back to us.
+Please contact us for a form to join the scheme: email@example.com

 Friends of Phillipskop conservation fees.
 Permits run from February to January.

 - Single annual permit R420.
 Access for holder only

 - Couple annual permit R800.
 Access for two named people, can also be used for one of the named couple and another adult or 2 children.